62firelight/ArcBuddy-349/README.md

 You can search for a Bungie Name using the provided search bar.
 A Bungie Name takes after the format `Guardian#1234`.
 You can use my Bungie name (62firelight#8173) to test the application.
 Once finished typing a Bungie Name, you can push "Enter" or click the magnifying glass icon on the right to begin a search.

 An unsuccessful search should return an error message.
-Otherwise, if the search was successful, you should see a grid-based layout showing the stats of the Bungie Name you've searched for.
-Below, you can see the various stats for the Bungie Name across all of their characters.
+Otherwise, if the search was successful, you should see the stats for the Destiny 2 player that you've searched for, along with a few filters on the left-hand side.

 ## Screenshots